mdarfan357/Automated-WebScraping/README.md

 The skills used in this project are:
 * python
 * web scraping using beautifulsoup
-* streamlit
+* front end using streamlit
-* git / github
+* git / github for pushing and pulling data to the cloud repo
-* github actions
+* github actions to run tasks daily
-* editing and understanding .yml / .yaml files
+* .yml / .yaml files to configure tasks that are run daily